SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 master hacker in the team.
 In the spring, I became the technical project manager for the team and then spent more time improving the infrastructure of the project.
 In the fall, I became one of the two developer leads and pushed the same infrastructure improvements to the entire team.
-Learning from my experience, I did not seek any non-technical role within the team: I know I won’t like it, and I am more willing to accept the alternative of being a developer all the time.
+Learning from my experience, I did not seek any non-technical role within the team: I know I won't like it, and I am more willing to accept the alternative of being a developer all the time.
 Thinking about the future, I plan to step down to be a developer again once my developer lead term ends.
 I am ready to be the master hacker yet again.